-Teaching Social Studies (5)
+Social Studies for Teachers (SS) (5)

 Explores the specific concepts and topics in social studies.
-Applies methods used to teach through integrated thematic units of curriculum and instruction.
-Incorporating current research and best practices for teaching.
-Prerequisite: Admittance to BAS-TE or Administrator approval.
+Applies methods used to teach through integrated thematic units of curriculum and instruction, incorporating current research and best practices for teaching.
+Prerequisite: Admittance into BAS program or administrator approval.